 Yes, if you would like to tour, please contact Hartland North at 262-369-6710.

 What are the resources for students with special needs?
 Can I expect to have my student with special needs included with regular education students for instruction?

-Yes, all students are fully included for classroom instruction with their peers.
+Yes, all students are fully included in classroom instruction with their peers.
 A continuum of special education services will be available for students with disabilities based on their needs as identified by the IEP team.
 This continuum will include services such as itinerant services, speech/language, physical and occupational therapy services provided as pull-out or in the classroom dependent on student needs.